mohanvive/editor-pugins/editor-plugins.md

     Listening for transport dt_socket at address: 5005
     ```

-3. Click the **Start Debugging** icon on the upper left corner to start debugging.
+5. Click the **Start Debugging** icon on the upper left corner to start debugging.

     You view the output in the **DEBUG CONSOLE**.

     ![Remote Debug](/learn/images/remote-debug.gif)

 <br/>

+##### Using the Debugging Features

+The following debugging features are supported by Ballerina.

+- Launch/Attach
+- Breakpoints
+  - Conditional Breakpoints
+  - Logpoints
+- Pause & Continue
+- Step In/Out/Over
+- Variables
+- Call Stacks
+- Strands
+- Expression Evaluation

+>**Info:** For more information on debugging features using VS Code, go to the [VS Code Documentation](https://code.visualstudio.com/docs/editor/debugging).

 ##### Debug Configurations